stylelint-scss/stylelint-scss/src/rules/comment-no-empty/README.md

 # comment-no-empty

 Disallow empty comments.
-Should be used **instead of** the stylelint's [comment-no-empty](https://stylelint.io/user-guide/rules/comment-no-empty) because the core rule ignores SCSS-like comments.
+Should be used **instead of** the Stylelint's [comment-no-empty](https://stylelint.io/user-guide/rules/comment-no-empty) because the core rule ignores SCSS-like comments.

 <!-- prettier-ignore -->
 ```scss